 Aquaculture, if “integrated” with ecotourism, not only opens up new development opportunities for the aquaculture and tourism industries, but also helps people change their production methods to increase their income.
 However, this combination is currently still done spontaneously by people, without guidance from the industry or government to ensure safety during operations, and without specific planning.

-Concentrated seafood farming area of the province
+Concentrated seafood farming areas of the province

 Creating a breakthrough for the fisheries economy

-At the workshop "Natural marine farming combined with protection and development of aquatic resources" held in Hoi An City, Mr. Nguyen Hoang Anh - Chairman of Binh Thuan Shrimp Breeding Association proposed: For a long time, marine farming in Vietnam has been almost spontaneous, farmers have no planning, no clear policy mechanism and they have mobilized themselves so the efficiency is not high.
+At the workshop "Natural marine farming combined with protection and development of aquatic resources" held in Hoi An City, Mr. Nguyen Hoang Anh - Chairman of the Binh Thuan Shrimp Breeding Association proposed: For a long time, marine farming in Vietnam has been almost spontaneous, farmers have no planning, no clear policy mechanism and they are self-motivated so the efficiency is not high.
 Therefore, first of all, there must be a unified planning, assigning specific rights to the subjects participating in the investment.
 Regarding the issue of long-term sea allocation to farmers as Decree 11 issued from 2021, but so far no locality has been able to implement it.
 If this can be done synchronously, then the obligations and protection in the development of the marine economy to ensure green products and ensure marine resources will be effective.

 Source